The Shelton Herald has been covering Shelton since 1981.

 And the Herald continues to change with the times, transforming from a must-see weekly paper to a website as well — where news, sports, features and events are updated around the clock.

-The Herald is part of Hersam Acorn Newspapers.
-A traditional and new media firm, which includes printing facilities and local papers, specialty publications and websites in more than 20 communities in southwestern Connecticut, Lewisboro, N.Y., and Vermont.
+The Herald is part of HAN Network, a community news and multimedia firm, which includes local papers, daily websites, specialty publications, and events in more than 20 communities in southwestern Connecticut, Lewisboro, N.Y., and Vermont.
 This gives our readers easy access to regional news and events as well as exposure to advertisers from across the region.
+The firm also owns Trumbull Printing in Trumbull, CT.

 The Shelton Herald newsroom is at 1000 Bridgeport Avenue, Shelton, CT 06484.
 It can be reached at 203-402-2332.